New waterlines on Glendalyn Avenue installed

 Will there be any impacts to residents' water service?

-Once the main lines are installed, service will be transferred from the existing main to the new main requiring a brief interruption of service.
-Spartanburg Water will notify you 24-hours before this change-over is scheduled.
-While we will try to minimize impacts, particles may be released from the service line during the work.
-Following this change-over, it is recommended that you take the following steps before using water for drinking or cooking:
+The main lines are installed and service was transferred from the existing main to the new main requiring a brief interruption of service.
+Following this change-over, it is recommended that residents take the following steps before using water for drinking or cooking:

 - Remove faucet aerators (screens).